Intellectual Property Rights Management

 Protect trade secrets and confidential information

-In order to protect the confidential information of Wistron and our customers, Wistron obtained the information security management system international standard ISO/IEC 27001 certification and implemented management.
+To protect the confidential information of Wistron and our customers, Wistron obtained the information security management system international standard ISO/IEC 27001 certification and implemented management.
 We conduct social engineering drills once every 6 months to improve employee awareness of phishing emails.
-The click rate in the 2023 drill has been lowered to7.1%.
-Meanwhile, we conduct confidential information and trade secret protection training for all new employees, in order to ensure that employees fulfill our confidentiality commitments to our customers.
+The click rate in the 2023 drill has been lowered to 7.1%.
+Meanwhile, we conduct confidential information and trade secret protection training for all new employees to ensure that employees fulfill our confidentiality commitments to our customers.

-We have signed confidentiality agreements with our customers and related suppliers.
+Wistron has signed confidentiality agreements with customers and related suppliers.
 Both parties are required to protect confidential information.
-In the past 5 years, we have signed an average of 400 to 700 confidentiality agreements every year.
+In the past 5 years, Wistron has signed an average of 400 to 700 confidentiality agreements every year.
 Customer information is handled by designated units to reduce the possibility of improper disclosure and leaks.
-We have also joined the Taiwan Association for Trade Secrets Protection to continue tracking changes to related laws and the industry.
+Wistron has also joined the Taiwan Association for Trade Secrets Protection to continue tracking changes to related laws and the industry.

 The Implementation of Intellectual Property Rights Management